Welham Green

 Welham Green is a village in the parish of North Mymms, Hertfordshire, England.
 It is situated a mile to the west of the Great North Road coaching route that used to run through the neighbouring hamlet of Bell Bar from London to York and the north.
-The Great North Road is now by-passed by the A1(M).
+The Great North Road has since been replaced as the main artery by the A1(M).
 Even so, Welham Green has developed into a small village over the last 100 years, helped by the 1986 opening of its own railway station between Brookmans Park and Hatfield on the East Coast Main Line.
 Recent housing development has portended the joining of the village with the neighbouring town of Hatfield.
 Some residents, including the North Mymms Green Belt Society, wishing to maintain Welham Green's character, have resisted such development.

 First balloon landing in England

 In the village, on the corner of Huggins Lane and Parsonage Lane, is a stone plinth marking the brief landing at 3.30pm on 15 September 1784, of the Italian balloonist Vincenzo Lunardi.
 The actual spot where the first hydrogen filled balloon flight over England touched down is almost three miles away opposite Queenswood School north of Shepherds Way (B157) to the south-east of Brookmans Park.
-The plinth states that on landing Lunardi handed a cat and a dog that had accompanied him from London before re-ascending and continuing north east.
-According to witness statements at the time the cat, which had become ill, was cared for by a local girl who had been working in the cornfield where the balloon touched down.
+The plinth states that on landing Lunardi handed to a local resident a cat and a dog that had accompanied him from London, before re-ascending and continuing north east.
+According to witness statements at the time, the cat, which had become ill, was cared for by a local girl who had been working in the cornfield where the balloon touched down.